dantleech/blog/content/posts/2026/01-30-space.md

 categories: [programming,php]
 date: 2026-01-30
 toc: true
-#image: /images/2024-12-28/cdto.png
+image: /images/2026-01-31/yeah.png
-draft: true
+draft: false
 ---

+_In this post I want to discuss how legacy projects evolve and discuss some ways to help projects to scale effectively._

+---

-Many projects I see are organised in a way advocated by the frameworks they use.
+Many projects I see are organised in a way seemingly advocated by the frameworks they use.
 This approach is generally:

 ```text